By: Jones Willingham

 With all of that going on, what’s next for Drew Holcomb and the Neighbors?
 Dragons was released in 2019, after all.

 (laughs) The clock’s ticking!
 We started a new record with the band last year, and we started a new EP with Johnnyswim – hopefully we’ll hear those sooner than later.
-Birmingham’s not alone in getting a show, either — we’re going on tour in September and playing some more festivals, including Moon River.
+Birmingham’s not alone in getting a show, either — we’re going on tour in September and playing some more festivals, including Moon River and Mason Music Fest.
 It’ll be full blast from us for a while, and more than anything, I’m just glad to be back doing this again.
 It’s been too long.